 - Allow time for the pool to fully cycle the water, distributing the CYA.
 Retest and repeat this process if more is needed.

-Cyanuric Acid Pool Water Test Kit
+Maintaining Optimal Cyanuric Acid Levels in Pool Water

 The ideal cyanuric acid level for a salt pool is higher at between 60 and 80 parts per million (ppm).
 The CYA levels are higher in a saltwater pool than in a freshwater swimming pool.